-It is my pleasure to provide you the opportunity to read the current perinatal annual report available at www.adph.org/perinatal.
-The report describes the activities of the State Perinatal Program during fiscal year 2009.
+It is my pleasure to provide you the opportunity to read the current Alabama Perinatal Progress Report available at www.adph.org/perinatal.
+The report describes the activities of the State Perinatal Program during fiscal year 2010.

-Alabama's infant mortality rate decreased from 10.0 deaths per 1,000 live births in 2007 to 9.5 deaths per 1,000 live births in 2008.
-However, this rate continues to be unacceptably high and is evidence that continued support for the State Perinatal Program is needed.
-Most importantly, we must address the increasing number of low birthweight births in Alabama and subsequent infant morbidities that have long-term consequences for families and society.
+Alabama's infant mortality rate decreased from 9.5 to 8.2 deaths per 1,000 live births.
+This is the lowest rate ever recorded in Alabaman's history.
+We are encouraged by the significant progress made in lowering our infant death rate and remain committed to initiatives that improve our state's infant mortality.
+Most importantly, we must address the increasing number of low birth weight births in Alabama and subsequent infant morbidities that have long-term consequences for families and society.
 To this end, the State Perinatal Program developed strategies to address these adverse outcomes of pregnancy.
 These strategies and the problems they address are described in detail in this report.

-The leading perinatal providers in our state met throughout 2009 to guide the State Perinatal Program.
+The leading perinatal providers in our state met throughout 2010 to guide the State Perinatal Program.
 I am pleased with the initiatives under development which will yield long-term benefits as infants grow into healthy children and contributing adults.